 - pain or tight feeling in your chest, throat, or jaw;

 - pressure or heavy feeling in any part of your body;

-- unusual taste in your mouth after using the nasal spray;
+- unusual or unpleasant taste in your mouth after using the nasal medicine;

-- burning, numbness, pain or other irritation in your nose or throat after using the nasal spray; or
+- pain, burning, numbness, or tingling in your nose or throat after using the nasal medicine; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about sumatriptan?

 You should not use this medicine if you have uncontrolled high blood pressure, heart problems, certain heart rhythm disorders, a history of heart attack or stroke, or circulation problems that cause a lack of blood supply within the body.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.